-There are different reasons for bad images, such as a scratch or a smudge on the vessel or there may have been a passing disturbance, e.g. floating cell debris or air bubbles, which caused the software autofocus to miscalculate.
+In App Suite, bad images are filtered out and are not included for the analyses, however some bad images may remain.
+Uncheck those manually in the Images list and click Apply changes.
+There are different reasons for bad images, such as a scratch or a smudge on the vessel or there may have been a passing disturbance, e.g. floating cell debris, which caused the software autofocus to miscalculate.